Shibaken0618/entity-detection-cv/README.md

 # Folder Guide:
 The root folder contains the following folders:
-  - data: (this folder is empty), folder that would contain the train and val datasets
+  - data: (this folder is empty), folder that would contain the train and val datasets (TODO, use floor plan data)
-  - models: folder that contains the final output model after training
+  - models: folder that contains the final output model after training (TODO)
   - results: folder containing a few (5 to be exact) samples images comparing ground truth to prediction output images side-by-side.
 Also includes json files of metrics used for evaluation.
+(TODO)
   - src: folder containing the source code used to complete this project, such as data preprocessing, model implementation, training, evaluation, and visualization.